lknknm/lknknm/README.md

 Bachelor of Architecture and Urban Studies.
 Seeking to build meaningful software to solve the problems I encountered under many years of experience in the architecture field.
 - 5+ years of experience in architecture and urban studies.
-- 1 year of experience in programming and software development.
-I specially have some love for C/C++ and C#.
+- 2 years of experience in programming and software development.
+I specially have some love for C/C++.
 - Deep passion and drive for music production, being a self-promoted independent artist (You can also check my work below!).

 <div id="badges">